AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h1>Breaking News 2: When Good Ads Go Bad</h1>

 <em><strong>Breaking News</strong> is a series on the self-inflicted fractures breaking the news business.
-This second report is on the "ad tech tax" everyone pays, in dollars, time, and readership.</em>
+This second report is on the "ad tech tax" everyone pays, in dollars, time and readership.</em>
 _____________________

 <blockquote>